amasoft-dr/cabinets.js/README.md

 ## It is intended for small-medium size application
-Cabinets main purpose is to be used where it really needs: small-medium size applications we are not competing with others well-stablished, well stables Global State Containers, so, but there is no any technical restriction, you can use it but probably you end up needing some more feautrues that are not present in cabinets.
+Cabinets main purpose is to be used where it really needs: small-medium size applications we are not competing with other well-established, well stables Global State Containers, so, but there is no technical restriction, you can use it but probably you end up needing some more features that are not present in cabinets.

 ## Features

--Uniderictional State management.
-Data Flows in one predicatble way only.
+-Unidirectional State management.
+Data Flows in one predictable way only.

 -No configuration is required, use it as it is.